0xzer0x/athany/README.md

 ![settings-window-offset-tab][settings-window-offset-tab]

 the offset tab allows you to adjust prayer times by adding/subtracting minutes from the default calculated time

+![advanced-settings-tab][advanced-settings-tab]

+the advanced settings tab allows you to use a different calculation method or set the calculation parameters manually.
+It also shows you the default method used in your country

 [check out other screenshots](https://github.com/0xzer0x/athany/tree/master/images)